 Consider a population of agents who wish to help one another whenever possible.
 Suppose agent j helps agent i at time t₁.
 At time t₂, agent j encounters agent k and needs help.

-For indirect reciprocity to function, j must be identifiable by k as a past contributor.
+For deferred reciprocity to function, j must be identifiable by k (who might be the same as i).

-This is why promises, declarations, reputational claims, and symbolic badges fail without enforcement.
-What agents require is not mere communication, but a signal that cannot be re-emitted.
+This is why promises, declarations, reputational claims, and symbolic badges and tokens fail without a prior rule.
+What agents require is not mere communication, but a signal that only the contributing agent can emit.

 Transferability and objecthood

-Agent j helps agent i iff agent i transfers the object to j.
+Agent j helps agent i if and only if agent i transfers the object to j.

 Uniqueness